open-prophetdb/biomedgps-data/graph_data/KG_README.md

 >
 > - We select a default ontology for each entity type.
 For example, we select the MONDO ID for disease, the ENTREZ ID for gene, the DrugBank ID for compound, the HMDB ID for metabolite, the KEGG ID for pathway, the UMLS ID for side-effect, the SYMP ID for symptom, the UMLS ID for anatomy, the GO ID for cellular_component, the GO ID for biological_process, the GO ID for molecular_function, the UMLS ID for pharmacologic_class.
 >
-> - We will use the `onto-match` package to map the ids to the default ontology.
-If the mapping result is not successful, we will use the original id as the ontology id.
+> - We will use the `onto-match` package to map the ids to the default ontology. **NOTE: If the mapping result is not successful, we will use the original id as the ontology id.**

 ```bash
 # Format and filter entities by online ontology service